Record Management Life Cycle

 - Safely retire legacy systems and applications.
 As your business grows or as you acquire additional companies, legacy applications may start to proliferate in your IT environment.
 These legacy applications are rarely used and most have little ongoing business value.
 However, they continue to be maintained for compliance reasons, incurring significantly high software license, hardware, power, and maintenance costs.
 Reduce costs by allowing the application and the supporting hardware and software stack to be shut down, thereby saving on license, maintenance, and administration costs.

-Record Management Template Includes Citations for Federal and Selected State Record Retention Requirements
+Record Classification and Management Template Includes Citations for Federal and Selected State Record Retention Requirements

 A record is essentially any material that contains information about your company's plans, results, policies or performance.
 In other words, anything about your company that can be represented with words or numbers can be considered a business record - and you are now expected to retain and manage every one of those records, for several years or even permanently depending on the nature of the information.
 The need to manage potentially millions of records each year creates many new challenges for your business, and especially for your IT managers who must come up with rock-solid solutions to securely store and manage all this data.